kom42ec/omnifood-project/README.md

  }
 ```

-2. How to apply the same grayish color to different logo images without Photoshop.
+2. How to apply the same grayish color to different logo images without editing images in Photoshop.

 ```
 .logos img {